ToCans/cozystudy/README.md

 A basic react pomodoro app
 Includes:

 -   Music for studying
 -   Different backgrounds to choose from
 -   Similar to Study with Abao

+---

+## React Commands:

 ## Available Scripts